Skinny in 4 Hours with The Salt Water Flush

 I first heard about the salt water flush in an interview with model Shelby Welinder.

 She was talking about the salt water flush as a weight loss cleanse before fashion week.

-Apparently you can lose 10 lbs in a day.
+You could lose 10 lbs in a day.
 I was intrigued.

 If models were salt water flushing to lose weight, I wanted to know more.

 Turns out, the salt water flush is everywhere.

 Body builders use it to look as lean as possible before a show.